cmu-sei/foundry-appliance/README.md

 `~/crucible/import-content`

-Follow the quick start instructions for access to the appliance.
+Follow the getting started instructions for access to the appliance.